 Weekend Warrior: Prepare the Lawn & Garden for Winter

 To protect the year round wellbeing of your lawn and garden, you must prepare for winter.
 Failing to do this work before it gets too cold may cost you in the spring, as small issues often turn into major problems.
+You can shop for landscaping and lawn products at EquipSupply.com.
 Here are several tips for preparing the lawn and garden for winter:

 - Rake leaves to prevent certain areas of the lawn and garden from not getting enough sunlight.

 - To keep trees and bushes healthy, remove dying and decaying branches.

 - Those in regions with mild winters can continue to water the lawn every 2-3 weeks, depending on rainfall.

 - When the first hard freeze arrives, apply 2-4 inches of mulch around plants.
 Distribute the mulch evenly over the soil, but refrain from packing it down too tightly.
 Mulching helps prepare the yard for winter by guarding against colder temperatures and harsh weather.

 - Start a compost pile in order to put the yard waste to good use as a soil supplement.
 Keep your compost pile close to the garden.
 Doing so will allow you to easily carry material back and forth.